 The District has conducted hydraulic capacity and condition assessments of existing waterlines, primarily based on diameter and pressure, but also age, or piping material.
-Existing water pipelines have been identified in the Bijou #1 and Herbert Walkup areas that are either small diameter (8-inch and under) or nearing the end of their useful life.
+Existing water pipelines have been identified on Apache Avenue and Lake Tahoe Blvd that are nearing the end of their useful life (excessive leaking) and/or poor connections from the water main to the water services.
+The steel waterline in Lake Tahoe Blvd is in very poor condition and has excessive leaks in the recent past (N=18 in the last 12 years).
 The replacement of these lines would improve water supply by upsizing small diameter pipes and increase water efficiency by replacing aging pipelines that leak.

 Waterlines that would be replaced include mains and service laterals.
-The replacement would begin with pipeline trenching and excavation within the road.
-A section of new mainline would be installed along with "in line" appurtenances and might include pressure relief valves (PRV), pressure relief stations, or meters.
-Generally, these projects entail installation of a vault or manhole in the street or compacted road shoulder with the mechanical equipment installed inside.
-A PRV might also include a roadside control panel in a box.
+The replacement would be gin with pipeline trenching and excavation within the road.
+A section of new mainline would be installed along with "in line" appurtenances and might include fittings (bends), tees, crosses and valves.
 Each completed section would be tested for leakage and disinfected.
 After testing, the new mainline would be tied into the existing system and the new services would be tied to the existing services at the property.
 The portion of the system being replaced would generally remain in service until the new system has been tied in.
 Then the old system would be abandoned in place.
 Upon completion of the install, the trenches would be backfilled and the roadway replaced.
 Existing guardrail and signage would be protected throughout construction along with any existing curb and gutter